EzMan2/Object-video-assesment/assessment/README.md

-# Object Identification in a Video MVP
+# Object Identification in a Video project

-This is my MVP for the "Object Identification in a Video" intern assessment.
+This is my project for the "Object Identification in a Video" intern assessment.
 It uploads a video, runs YOLO on sampled frames, tracks detected objects with simple IDs, marks objects as moving or stationary, detects basic person-object interactions, and saves the final result as JSON.

 ## Project Structure